 For the 4-hour cruise from Guilin to Yangshuo, the 4-star cruise boat is recommended.
 It quite spaciously accommodates 72–80 passengers, so you can enjoy the amazing scenery along the Li River peacefully.

 The ships are air-conditioned, which is necessary on hot summer days, and usually have two decks for passenger seating and outside observation decks and areas.
 The seats are comfortable without being luxurious.

-Lunch is included on all of the boats that I have been on.
-The meal is a tourist-style Chinese lunch but I have had much better.
+A Chinese buffet lunch is served on board.
 Drinks and other refreshments are available on the boat.
-In my experience, the restrooms have been clean with western style toilets.
-I am told that some of the lower priced boats have squat toilets.
+In my experience, the restrooms have been clean with Western style toilets.
+I am told that some of the lower-priced boats have squat toilets.